 How to identify relevant business and management consulting certifications or licenses that may be required for your role

 Different provinces and territories may have different requirements for professional licenses and certifications.
 Identifying if you would need to obtain a license or certification can help you get a headstart in preparing for your employment in Canada.

-Considering the instance of a Business Analyst (as mentioned above), the same page on the Job Bank website will provide a list of skills and requirements (such as licenses and certifications) to be able to work in the field.
+Considering the instance of a Business Management Consultant (as mentioned above), the same page on the Job Bank website will provide a list of skills and requirements (such as licenses and certifications) to be able to work in the field.

 Navigating salary expectations for business and management consulting roles in Canada